Ecclesiastical ring: Abbots

-Abbots, while largely ordained as priests, are given the privilege of wearing pontifical vestments reserved only to bishops by virtue of their office within monasteries.
-Certain abbesses, while unordained women, have also received such a privilege as well.
-As part of this privilege of wearing pontifical accoutrements, both abbots and abbesses may wear a ring.
-The blessing and delivery of a ring has formed part of the ordinary ritual for the blessing of an abbot, and this is still the case.
-However, in the twelfth century, the priest Peter of Blois was of the view that the wearing of a ring by an abbot was ostentatious.
+Some abbots were given the privilege of wearing pontifical vestments reserved only to bishops by virtue of their office within monasteries.
+Certain abbesses have also received such a privilege.
+As part of this privilege of wearing pontifical accoutrements, both abbots and abbesses wear a ring.
+The blessing and delivery of a ring has formed part of the rite for the blessing of an abbot or an abbess.

 Other uses within the Catholic Church

 Certain other offices within the Catholic Church are given the privilege of wearing rings even if they do not partake of the privilege of pontifical vestments.
-In Roman Catholicism, the privilege to wear a ring indicates the papal recognition and granting of authority to wear such a ring.
+In the Roman Catholic Church, the privilege to wear a ring indicates the papal recognition and granting of authority to wear such a ring.
 Such rings cannot ordinarily be worn by these minor prelates during the celebration of Mass.

 Minor prelates like protonotaries apostolic may wear them, while some canons may also wear them with special papal indult.

-In the Dominican Order, the honorary title of Master of Sacred Theology, roughly equal to an honorary doctorate in theology, includes the privilege of wearing a non-liturgical ring, which may be set with an amethyst.
+In the Order of Preachers, the honorary title of Master of Sacred Theology, roughly equal to an honorary doctorate in theology, includes the privilege of wearing a non-liturgical ring, which may be set with an amethyst.
 It is not unusual for the ring to be inscribed inside the band with the initials of the previous Masters of Sacred Theology of the province.

-The tradition of wedding bands worn by certain women religious and those virgins living in the world, conferred upon them in the course of their solemn consecration of virginity, according to the ritual provided in the Roman Pontifical is found in ancient tradition.
-Ambrose of Milan speaks as though it were customary for virgins consecrated to God to wear a ring in memory of their betrothal to Jesus Christ, their heavenly spouse.
-This delivery of a ring to professed nuns is also mentioned by several medieval Pontificals, from the twelfth century onwards.
+The tradition of wedding bands worn by certain nuns and consecrated virgins conferred upon them in the course of their solemn consecration of virginity, according to the rite of consecration provided in the Roman pontifical is found in ancient tradition.
+Ambrose of Milan speaks as though it were customary for consecrated virgins to wear a ring as a sign of their betrothal to Jesus Christ, their heavenly spouse.
+This bestowal of a ring to nuns with solemn vows is also mentioned by several medieval pontificals, from the twelfth century onwards.

 The Marianist brothers wear a signet ring representing the vows they made, while the Benedictine Sisters of Perpetual Adoration wear a ring as part of their religious habit.
 The Order of Clerks Regular of St. Viator wear a ring and are also permitted, by papal indult, to wear the ring of investiture even during Mass.